Owen-sz/Deviceinfo-fetch/README.md

 # Deviceinfo-fetch
-Fetch script to grab device hardware and OS information
+Linux fetch script to grab device hardware and OS information

 ### How to use